CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 ```
 Congratulations, good job!

+>Note: Lines beginning with ">>>" and "..." indicate input to Python (these are the default prompts of the interactive interpreter).
+Everything else is output from Python.

 If you need to install Python, you can download the most recent stable version of Python 2 or Python 3 from [general download page](https://www.python.org/downloads/).

 ## Python basics